SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 Should we generate source maps during bundling if none is provided for a resource?
 This could be a simple mapping of only the first column of the first line to the original file.

+### resourceRoot-mappings

+When bundling modules via resourceRoot-mappings, it might become impossible to reference the original source from a bundle's source map.
+For example, for a bundle located in `/test-resources`, which includes modules from `/resources`, the source map must not reference the original module via `../../resources/x/y/z` as this path rather depends on the resourceRoot-mapping and might be different at runtime.

+This could still be solved at a later time, once resourceRoot-mappings are actually supported by the general bundling process.

+The actual impact of this behavior is uncritical, since it only causes affected source maps to not be found at runtime.
+The bundle itself as well as other source maps stay consistent.

+### Mapping of static code at end of bundle

+A "transient" source map needs to be generated for any statically generated "require"/"try-catch" code at the end of a bundle.
+The mapped' source needs to be defined in the "sourcesContent" field of the source map.

 <!--
     Optional, but suggested for first drafts.
 What parts of the design are still TBD?
 Are there any second priority decisions left to be made?
 -->